jie108/LRnetST/README.md

 ```
 require(doParallel)

-install_github("jie108/dagbag/scdagbagM")
+install_github("jie108/DAGBagST/DAGBagST")
 ```

 ### Install dagbag
 ```
-install_github("jie108/dagbag/dagbag")
+install_github("jie108/DAGBagST/dagbag")
 ```

 ## Usage

 ```
-dagbagSC
+DAGBagST

-hc: A function to learn a DAG model for the given data with no bootstrap resamples by the hill climbing algorithm for mixture of continuous and binary variables
+hcSC: A function to learn a DAG model for the given ST data with no bootstrap resamples by the hill climbing algorithm for mixture of continuous and binary variables

-dagbagSC::hc(Y,nodeType, whiteList, blackList, tol, standardize, maxStep, restart, seed,  verbose)
+DAGBagST::hc(Y,nodeType, whiteList, blackList, tol, standardize, maxStep, restart, seed,  verbose)

-hc_boot_parallel: A function to learn a DAG model for every bootstrap resmples of the given data by the hill climbing algorithm for mixture of continuous and binary variables
+hcSC_boot_parallel: A function to learn a DAG model for every bootstrap resmples of the given ST data by the hill climbing algorithm for mixture of continuous and binary variables

-dagbagSC::hc_boot_parallel(Y, node.type, n.boot, whiteList, blackList, maxStep, standardize, tol, restart, seed, nodeShuffle, numThread, verbose)
+DAGBagST::hc_boot_parallel(Y, node.type, n.boot, whiteList, blackList, maxStep, standardize, tol, restart, seed, nodeShuffle, numThread, verbose)
 ```